Roh15/Analysis-of-Lok-Sabha-Dataset/README.md

 # Lok-Sabha-Dataset
-A dataset and some analysis of all the Lok Sabha debates to date.
+A dataset and some analysis of all the Lok Sabha debates up till 25th March 2021.